DevkraftTechnologies/quartz/content/notes/20230630042902 How to use Generative AI.md

 # How to use Generative AI

-The most general way to think about [[notes/20230628030901 Generative AI|Generative AI]] is as a mapping from (potential) antecedents to desired consequents
+The most general way to think about [[notes/20230628030901 What is Generative AI|Generative AI]] is as a mapping from (potential) antecedents to desired consequents

 Let’s say that the **goal** is to become the preeminent brand in the X market.